artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 # Lab 2 - The VeeR EH1 core
-This practice aims to thoroughly understand the 5-stage pipelined processor in the Ripes simulator, which is almost identical to the H&H processor studied in theory, as well as the VeeR EH1, a 2-way superscalar processor with 9 pipeline stages.
+This practice aims to let the student thoroughly understand the commercial VeeR EH1 core, an advanced 2-way superscalar processor with 9 pipeline stages.
+For that purpose, we first propose several exercises where a simpler processor is analyzed theoretically (using the 5-stage processor used in the Harris and Harris book - H&H) and practically (using the Ripes simulator).

-We start this module by providing a detailed introduction to the VeeR EH1 microarchitecture.
+Students who are new to Computer Organization, should start by reading the H&H book.
+Then, we provide a detailed introduction to the VeeR EH1 microarchitecture.
 The presentation can be obtained here: [VeeR-EH1_Microarchitecture](https://drive.google.com/file/d/1rSlwCzcHD4F_S4YFLCFn3L0VNXH_sv7L/view?usp=drive_link).
-We then provide an introduction to the two simulators that we use, which includes several examples that the students have to repeat on their own.
+We then provide an introduction to the two simulators that we use in this lab, which includes several examples that the students have to repeat on their own.
 The presentation can be obtained here: [Presentation-Lab2](https://drive.google.com/file/d/1LVfQ7ZxzACyaZoCJrFv6PCeGkGhF5cuW/view?usp=sharing).

 Below, we briefly explain how to use the RVfpga-Pipeline and the Ripes simulator in the provided Virtual Machine.
 Then, you can find several exercises where we start analyzing simple processors (H&H and Ripes) and then we move to a more complex processor, VeeR EH1, which implements several advanced microarchitectural techniques.